vsivsi/meteor-file-collection/README.md

 // Write the file data someplace...
 ```

 Under the hood, file data is stored entirely within the Meteor MongoDB instance using a Mongo technology called [gridFS](http://docs.mongodb.org/manual/reference/gridfs/).
-Your fileCollections and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and `fileCollection` is automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks). `fileCollection` also provides a simple way to enable secure HTTP REST (GET, POST, PUT, DELETE) intefaces to your files, and additionally supports robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.
+Your fileCollections and the underlying gridFS collection remain perfectly in sync because they *are* the same collection; and `fileCollection` is automatically safe for concurrent read/write access to files via [MongoDB based locking](https://github.com/vsivsi/gridfs-locks). `fileCollection` also provides a simple way to enable secure HTTP REST (GET, POST, PUT, DELETE) interfaces to your files, and additionally supports robust and resumable file uploads using the excellent [Resumable.js](http://www.resumablejs.com/) library.

 My goal in writing this package was to stay true to the spirit of Meteor and build something that is efficient, secure and just works with a minimum of fuss.
 If you've been searching for ways to deal with files on Meteor, you've probably also encountered [collectionFS](https://atmospherejs.com/package/collectionFS).
 If not, you should definitely check it out.
 It's a great library written by smart people, and I even helped out with a rewrite of their [gridFS support](https://atmospherejs.com/package/cfs-gridfs).